Dr. Gary Clayman, DMD, MD, FACS

 Dr Clayman's Awards and Credentials

 Dr Clayman is a member of more than 22 prestigious medical societies including the American Association of Endocrine Surgeons, Fellow of the American College of Surgeons, American Head and Neck Society, American Thyroid Association, American Association of Clinical Endocrinology, American Society of Clinical Oncology, International Association of Endocrine Surgeons, American Association for Cancer Research, American Academy of Otolaryngology and Head and Neck Surgery, and the Alpha Omega Alpha medical honor society.
 Dr. Clayman has received some 35 honors and awards over his career.
-He has been named to America’s Top Doctors for 17 consecutive years, U.S. News and World Reports Top Doctors for 12 consecutive years, and Best Doctors in America for 16 consecutive years.
+He has been named to America’s Top Doctors for 19 consecutive years and Best Doctors in America for 18 consecutive years.
 For his entire career, he has been extensively funded through the National Cancer Institute and National Institute of Health (NIH) in his pursuit of a greater understanding of the genetic events that regulate thyroid cancers.
 He has 5 current patents and has published more than 217 peer reviewed publications.
 He has published 35 books chapters and books.
 His book, The Atlas of Head and Neck Surgery, published in 2011, is considered the standard in training of resident and fellows in head and neck endocrine surgery.
 Dr. Clayman serves on the editorial board of 8 scholarly journals.
 A full copy of Dr Clayman's curriculum vitae (resume) is available here.

-Dr. Clayman has lectured nationally and internationally on the topic of surgical management of thyroid cancer from minimally invasive to aggressive thyroid cancer and the evaluation and management of recurrent or persistent thyroid cancer.
+Dr. Clayman continues to lecture nationally and internationally on the topic of surgical management of thyroid cancer from minimally invasive to aggressive thyroid cancer and the evaluation and management of recurrent or persistent thyroid cancer.
 He has been invited to speak at the American College of Surgeons, American Thyroid Association, American Head and Neck Society, and the American Association of Clinical Endocrinologists on many occasions.
-He developed and has maintained the course in Current Concepts in Thyroid and Parathyroid Disease since 2003 which is attended nationally by surgeons and endocrinologists, alike.
-Dr. Clayman has never had a malpractice claim in his entire career.
-Dr. Clayman is married and has three incredible children ages 20, 13, and 5.
+He developed and maintained the course in Current Concepts in Thyroid and Parathyroid Disease since 2003 which is attended nationally by surgeons and endocrinologists, alike.
+Dr. Clayman has never had a claim of malpractice concerning his operative care in his entire career.
+Dr. Clayman is married to his wife, Miky and has three incredible children ages 24, 18, and 9.

 Have a Question?

-For high calcium and parathyroid disease where abnormal parathyroid glands require surgical removal, Dr. Clayman’s partners and colleagues at the Norman Parathyroid Center are the global leaders in the evaluation and surgical management of parathyroid disease and are the only individuals that he recommends to manage this disease.
+For high calcium and parathyroid disease where abnormal parathyroid glands require surgical removal, Dr. Clayman’s colleagues within the Parathyroid Institute the Hospital for Endocrine Surgery are the global leaders in the evaluation and surgical management of parathyroid disease and are the only individuals that he recommends to manage this disease.
 Dr. Clayman does not remove parathyroid glands.
 In his surgery, he saves parathyroid glands.
-Therefore, he seeks to refer patients with high calcium and parathyroid disease to the Norman Parathyroid center.
-You can view Dr. Norman’s website parathyroid.com here.
+Therefore, he seeks to refer patients with high calcium and parathyroid disease to the surgeons of the Parathyroid Institute at The Hospital for Endocrine Surgery, Tampa Florida.Edited December 21, 2021.